 Finally, a judge may deny a landlord’s request for an eviction of the tenant if the landlord used prohibited self-help measures like changing the locks on the rental property, or causing an interruption of heat, running water, hot water, electric, gas, or other essential services to the tenant in an effort to force the tenant to move out (Colo.
-Rev. Stat. § 38-2-510).
+Rev. Stat. § 38-12-510).

-There may be situations when an action or inaction by the landlord excuses the tenant’s payment of rent under the law or by the terms of the lease or rental agreement – in which case, the landlord would not have grounds to evict the tenant.
-A tenant may file a counterclaim for damages to offset the rent due to the landlord because the rental property is not fit for living (Colo.
+If a landlord fails to provide habitable premises (as defined by Colo.
+Rev. Stat. § 38-12-507), a tenant may file a counterclaim to an eviction suit for damages to offset the rent due to the landlord because the rental property is not fit for living (Colo.
 Rev. Stat. § 38-12-507).
 Examples of an unfit rental unit include a rodent infestation, a leaking roof causing damage inside the rental property living space, a broken furnace during cold temperatures, or the shut off of utilities, such as water or electricity, that is not the fault of the tenant.
 In order to claim this as a defense, though, tenants must follow specific guidelines set forth in Colorado Revised Statute section 38-12-507.
 The article Colorado Tenant Rights to Withhold Rent provides more detail.
 Any tenant who believes their landlord has breached the warranty of habitability should consider consulting with a local landlord-tenant attorney before withholding rent or taking other self-help measures.

 For advice on finding a good lawyer, see the Nolo article How to Find an Excellent Lawyer.